How do I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instance?

 Analyzing logs and enabling monitoring

-When you analyze logs or want to enable monitoring in Amazon RDS for MySQL, consider the following approaches:
+When you analyze logs or want to activate monitoring in Amazon RDS for MySQL, consider the following approaches:

 - Analyze the MySQL General Query Log to view what the mysqld is doing at a specific time.
 You can also view the queries that are running on your instance at a specific time, including information about when clients connect or disconnect.
 For more information, see The General Query Log on the MySQL website.

-Note: When you enable the General Query Log for long periods, the logs consume storage and can add to performance overhead.
+Note: When you activate the General Query Log for long periods, the logs consume storage and can add to performance overhead.

 - Analyze the MySQL Slow Query Logs to find queries that take longer to run than the seconds that you set for long_query_time.
 You can also review your workload and analyze your queries to improve performance and memory consumption.
 For more information, see The Slow Query Log on the MySQL website.
 Tip: When you use Slow Query Log or General Query Log, set the parameter log_output to FILE.